Noob-can-Compile/Crap_SLAM/README.md

 # Crap_SLAM
-Implementation of Simultaneous Localization And Mapping(SLAM) with Visual Odometry.
+Implementation of Feature based Simultaneous Localization And Mapping(SLAM) using Oriented FAST & Rotated BRIEF(ORB) with Visual Odometry.